Steve Gregory, Founder and Chairman

 Darryl G. Cathcart, CD, EdD, Academic Outreach Coordinator

-In 2020, the pandemic changed her path unexpectedly, bringing her back to nursing, assisting with COVID-19 screening and immunizations efforts, and later working as a care manager in the home care sphere.
+After retiring in 2018, she assisted in the development of the CAF culture change strategy on sexual misconduct and the CAF victim support strategy as a senior consultant.
+The pandemic changed her path unexpectedly for about three years, bringing her back to nursing, assisting with COVID-19 screening and immunizations efforts, and working as a care manager in the home care sphere.